RanaMas/Pharmacophore-Modeling-and-Virtual-Screening/README.md

 In addition, a script in bash is provided that allows you screen 3D libraries using several pharmacophores at once once submmitted as: **sbatch sreen.job**

-**This repo assumes that you have already installed and compiled openpharm_env where OpenPharmacophore is functional**
+**This repo assumes that you have already installed and compiled openpharm_env where OpenPharmacophore is functional** and that you have downloaded the 3d libraries from ZINC20/22 or CHEMBL.

+If you only have acces to a 2D library, 3D structures can be generated using the **Wash** algorithm in MOE.